-- Metrics for Q2 regarding employee turnover at the City shows increasing turnover.
-In Q2, turnover was 5.62% with a target of 5%.
+- In Q3, turnover was 9.13%, with a target of 7.5%.
 This metric includes all turnover, including retirement, voluntary resignations, and terminations.

-- We are not immune to the national trends happening where talent is leaving organizations in all sectors in higher numbers—the pressures on pay, development opportunities, and flexible work models are increasing.
+- We are not immune to the national trends happening where talent is leaving organizations in all sectors in higher numbers—the pressures on pay, COVID-19, development opportunities, and flexible work models are increasing.
 Per SHRM, the national average for turnover currently is 20.1%.